 Mouth guards are a viable option for individuals who have temporomandibular joint disorder (TMJ).
 TMJ impacts the nerves and muscles in the jaw due to a misalignment between these ligaments.
 Even a slight misalignment can cause discomfort and affect your daily life.

 Wearing a TMJ guard is one of the fastest ways to quell discomfort and alleviate the pain in your head and neck.
-At SDNJ, we treat this condition with custom-fit mouth guards to help relax your jaw and reduce the overall effects of TMJ symptoms.
+At FDNJ, we treat this condition with custom-fit mouth guards to help relax your jaw and reduce the overall effects of TMJ symptoms.

 Bruxism Mouth Guards